demithetechie/100daysofcode/README.md

 ```
 # Day 22 - Build Pong: Famous Arcade Game

+Creating various instances of an object, detecting collisions between the ball and the pong paddle.
+Ball movement goes diagonal across x and y axis.

 # Day 23 - Turtle Crossing Capstone Project

+Similar gameplay to crossy road.
+As the level goes up, the speed of the cars increase.

 # Day 24 - Files, Directories and Paths